SeaowlGroup/SeaowlGroup/rapport.md

 ### Test Benches
 #### 1-to-1 Opens seas
 Located in the package `open_seas_bench`.
 This bench aims at evaluating the behavior of the ASV when encountering another ship in open seas, with a local planner and no global planner.
 In this case, the set of scenarios is meant to be as exhaustive as possible, in the purpose of detecting any weakness of the local planner that could happen in a precise maritime situation.
-The parameters (for now) are the following :
+The parameters of the tested bench are the following :

 - **Heading** : every 20°
 - **Theoretical dCPA** : -80m, -50m, -20m, -10m, 0m, 10m, 20m, 50m, 80m